Jakub-ai/GetInItBackEnd/README.md

 The project is implemented using the following technologies:

 - ASP.NET Core REST Web API
--Docker
+- Docker
--Entity Framework
+- Entity Framework
--MSSQL 2019
+- MSSQL 2019
--AutoMapper
+- AutoMapper
--JWT Token Authentication
+- JWT Token Authentication
--Stripe Payment Integration
+- Stripe Payment Integration
--.NET 7.0
+- .NET 7.0
 # Requirements
 To run this project, you need Docker and .NET 7.0 SDK installed.